 If your doctor examines you and fails to diagnose your compartment syndrome, you may be entitled to sue the for failure to diagnose.
 The injuries and negative results of failing to diagnose compartment syndrome early can be permanent and can cause physical disabilities and problems using the affected limb.
-If your doctor failed to diagnose your compartment syndrome, call The Law Offices of Prosper Shaked today.
+If your doctor failed to diagnose your compartment syndrome, call Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami attorney for failure to diagnose compartment syndrome is available to set up a free legal consultation to help you with your case.
 Our number is (305) 694-2676.

 Compartment Syndrome Diagnosis and Medical Malpractice

 The muscles in your arms and legs are divided into different muscle groups separated by tissue called fascia.
 These different “compartments” of muscles each get blood and other fluids flowing through them and typically maintain normal pressure levels.
 If any one compartment’s pressure becomes too high, blood circulation can be cut off, and the tissue may begin to suffer damage or die because of the lack of blood flow.
 This known as compartment syndrome, and it happens most commonly because of a broken bone or other traumatic injury to the arm or leg.
 However, compartment syndrome can also happen with more minor injuries or other conditions as well.